 Practice these skills on at least 10 passages so that you get into the habit of improving comprehension.
 Then start practicing them on up to 100 passages so you could master them.
 If you have time, more than 1.5 months, practice Scholar Den, ETS big books (RC only) and ETS questions; they are tough but prepare you well for the exam!

 Logical Reasoning Section:

 For concepts, watch Scholar Den Verbal Videos.
-One of the sample videos is attached below.

 Practice ETS Official Guide Questions, ETS Big Book (RC only) & Scholar Den Questions.

 Next Article: GRE Quantitative Study Plan